makovalab-psu/NoiseCancellingRepeatFinder/README.md

 segments of the DNA sequences to repeated copies of the motifs.

-Note that this is *not* intended to be a turnkey solution but more of an exploratory platofrm for the user.
+Note that this is *not* intended to be a turnkey solution but more of an exploratory platform for the user.
 It will likely require parameter tweaking and experimentation on the part of the user, as well as some user-written programs to post-process the output.